Frequently Asked Questions

 Our team of experienced typesetters ensure that all business materials look as good as the original, with an appropriate font and amount of spacing etc., so that you receive a print-ready translation.

 As a general rule, if you send us a PDF or PowerPoint document to be translated, you can expect to receive your translation in PDF or PowerPoint format too.

-Scanned photocopies of documents that need to be certified by a NAATI accredited translator (driver’s licences, birth certificated etc.) will be returned in PDF format.
+Scanned photocopies of documents that need to be certified by a NAATI accredited translator such as driver’s licences and birth certificates will be returned in PDF format.
 These documents are generally translated onto Microsoft Word by our translators who then attach their electronic stamp on the document.
 NAATI certified translations are never sent as a Word format, as a translator’s electronic stamp can easily be copied in this format.

 If you have any other questions about the format of your translations we’re here to help.

 Here at Translation Bound your documents are in safe hands.

 All of our translators adhere to the AUSIT Code of Ethics, which set the standards of ethics for translators and interpreters in Australia.
 As such, our translators follow AUSIT’s nine general principles of: professional conduct, confidentiality, competence, impartiality, accuracy, clarity of role boundaries, maintaining professional relationships, professional development, and professional solidarity.